akhilcacharya/polite.li/README.md

 * Start Polite.li.app

 # Dependencies

+## App

 * [Electron](http://electron.atom.io/): Used to build a MacOS application that can be distributed as a .app

 * [React.js](https://facebook.github.io/react/): Used to build user interfaces for the application

 * [Photonkit](http://photonkit.com/): CSS toolkit used to bring near-native design to the app

+## Backend

+* Node.js: Used for backend service
+* MongoDB: Used for persistence through the Mongoose library